 Department Testing

-Instead of asking for tests and sampling of emissions from the owner or operator of a source the Department may conduct such tests alone or in conjunction with the owner or operator.
-If the Department conducts the testing or sampling, the agency will provide a copy of the results to the owner or operator.
+Instead of asking for tests and sampling of emissions from the owner or operator of a source DEQ may conduct such tests alone or in conjunction with the owner or operator.
+If DEQ conducts the testing or sampling, the agency will provide a copy of the results to the owner or operator.

 [NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the EQC under OAR 340-200-0040.]